amnahsiddiqa/ImMSigDb/README.md

 Note: Keeping it open for not just genes as features - any features types (for future modeling e.g. metabolomics etc) in context with immunology association.

-(Another brainstormed sugesstion: IGSdb-Immune Gene Signatures Database - No! because Find out that there are 02 R packages names )

 ImmFeSdb  is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects

 This is an ensemble of Features (genes initially) sets which were contextually curated from immunology data in individual efforts and are acquired from either in-house data or from public domain.
 ImmFeSdb means to provide immunology context rich feature sets from heterogeneous resources to be used for enrichment analysis and/or multivariate data association analysis to facilitate immunology commmunity.